opdev/l5-operator-demo/docs/markdown/level2.md

 - Operand (Our Application)

 <aside class="notes">
+  What is Level 2 ?
+On a basic level it can be described as being able to perform minor and patch upgrades.
+There are two layers two consider here.
+The Operator and the Operand i.e. our application.
 Operator upgrades can be configured to be done automatically via the Operator Lifecycle Manager.
 The version of the Operand is controlled by a field in our operators Custom Resource.
 </aside>

 ---